 OTT and CTV advertising appears on the screen like traditional TV commercials, the only difference is, TV viewing households will receive individualized ads while streaming the same show (based on their targeting data).

 CTV advertising is a subset of the larger OTT advertising sector.
 In the nutshell, a CTV ad campaign makes it possible to personalize your digital marketing messages while the viewer watches content on different gadgets.

 Benefits of connected TV advertising

-- Ad quality: Connected TV supports the transmission of targeted, highly personalized, HD-quality ads with stereo sound, delivered fullscreen.
+Connected TV supports the transmission of targeted, highly personalized, HD-quality ads with stereo sound, delivered fullscreen.
 Better ad quality, as a result, promotes brand loyalty and boosts brand exposure.

-- Ad formats: CTV advertising is highly entertaining.
+Connected TV advertising is highly entertaining.
 It allows marketers to experiment with animated, static, call-to-action, and interactive video ads that drive consumer engagement and increase the performance of the video content.

 An example.
-You sell the product for the women aged 21 to 35, who have children and whose income is above average.
-Thus you need to set the target options accordingly in the dashboard of the CTV advertising platform.
+You sell the product for women aged 21 to 35, who have children and whose income is above average.
+Thus you need to set the target options accordingly in the dashboard of the CTV ad platform.
 After you launch a campaign, it analyzes the data received from household devices: two laptops, a tablet, and two smartphones, the system interprets that:

 - Laptop No. 1 and smartphone No. 1 are mainly used by a man of a certain age and income level.